Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Colorado State Stats and Trends

-- This year, the Rams have won ATS in each of their two games as an underdog of 2.5 points or more.
+- The Rams have always covered the spread this year when underdogs by 2.5 points or more.

-- Colorado State's games this year have hit the over two times in eight opportunities (25%).
+- Colorado State's games this season have gone over the total in two out of eight opportunities (25%).

-- Colorado State is 3-3 against the spread and 3-4 overall when the team puts up more than 17.2 points.
+- When Colorado State records more than 17.2 points, it is 3-3 against the spread and 3-4 overall.

-- When Colorado State picks up over 285.2 yards, the team is 3-4 against the spread and 3-5 overall.
+- In games that Colorado State piles up more than 285.2 yards, the team is 3-4 against the spread and 3-5 overall.

-- The Rams have turned the ball over nine times, two fewer times than the Falcons have forced turnovers (11).
+- The Rams have nine giveaways this season, while the Falcons have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.